Drop Foot: symptoms, causes and treatments

 Muscle or nerve disorders

-There are a number of neuromuscular diseases that cause progressive muscle weakness that can involve the legs and feet.
-These include cerebral palsy, muscular dystrophy, polio, and Charcot-Marie-Tooth disease.
+There are a number of neuromuscular diseases that cause sudden or progressive muscle weakness involving the legs and feet.
+Some nerve disorder causes include

 Degenerative conditions affecting the brain and spinal cord can also cause foot drop.
-These include amyotrophic lateral sclerosis (ALS is also known as Lou Gehrig’s disease), multiple sclerosis, and strokes.
+Neurological disorders that may cause drop foot include amyotrophic lateral sclerosis (ALS, also known as Lou Gehrig’s disease) and multiple sclerosis.
+Drop foot after a stroke is not uncommon.

 How is foot drop diagnosed?

-Foot drop is diagnosed through simple observation.
-Your doctor observes you while you walk to see if you are able to flex your forefoot upward (dorsiflexion) enough to clear your foot during the swing-through phase.
-Your doctor will also check the muscle strength of your leg and ankle and may test your sensation at the shin and foot.
+The podiatrists at University Foot & Ankle Institute can typically diagnose drop foot with simple observation, a physical exam, and imaging tests.
+To start, our doctor will observe you while walking to see if you are able to flex your forefoot upward (dorsiflexion) enough to clear your foot during the swing-through phase.
+We’ll also check the muscle strength of your leg and ankle and may test your sensation at the shin and foot.

-If your doctor suspects that your foot drop is being caused by compression of the nerve by bone, tumor, or a cyst at your knee or spine, certain tests might be ordered to help identify the location of the problem.
-These can include:
+If our doctor suspects that your foot drop is being caused by a bone, tumor, or cyst compressing the nerve, we can order other tests to identify the location of the problem.

-• X-rays use low-level radiation to visualize bone or soft tissue growths that can be pressing on the nerve
+• X-rays to visualize bone or soft tissue growths that might be pressing on the nerve

-• Ultrasound uses sound waves to create 2-D images of internal structures and can demonstrate soft tissue swelling, cysts or tumors pressing on the nerve
+• Ultrasound to create 2-D images of internal structures and view any soft tissue swelling, cysts, or tumors pressing on the nerve.

-• CT Scan uses hundreds of x-ray images taken from multiple angles to create cross-sectional views of the body, allowing your doctor to see millimeter thick slices of anatomical structures
+• CT scans to create cross-sectional views of the body, allowing us to see millimeter-thick slices of anatomical structures.

-• Magnetic Resonance Imaging (MRI) uses radio waves in a magnetic field to create detailed images, particularly of soft tissue
+• Magnetic Resonance Imaging (MRI) to create detailed images of soft tissue.

-• Electromyography (EMG) and nerve conduction studies (NCS) measure the electrical activity of the muscles (EMG) and nerves (NCS) in order to pinpoint the location of the peroneal nerve injury
+• Electromyography (EMG) and nerve conduction studies (NCS) that measure the electrical activity of the muscles and nerves to pinpoint the location of a peroneal nerve injury.

 • Crossing your legs.
 If you habitually sit cross-legged, you may be putting pressure on the peroneal nerve of your top (crossed) leg.